Life on a String (album)

-Life on a String is the sixth studio album by performance artist Laurie Anderson, released in 2001 on Nonesuch Records.
+Life on a String is the sixth studio album by American performance artist Laurie Anderson, released in 2001 on Nonesuch Records.

 One of Anderson's predominantly musical (as opposed to spoken-word) albums, Life on a String was recorded at the Lobby Studios in New York City under the musical direction of Skúli Sverrisson, and produced by Anderson and Hal Willner.
 Guest musicians on the album include Van Dyke Parks, Mocean Worker, Mitchell Froom and Lou Reed.